Support and AdviceThings you need to know about skills development, your wellbeing & support services available.

 Student Futures are a dedicated group of employability experts, here to support your professional development and prepare you for the world of work.

-The Career and Skills Development team offer a range of services such as one-to-one career guidance, a variety of professional development workshops and support with your interview technique.
+The Career and Skills Development team offer a range of services such as one-to-one career guidance, a variety of professional development workshops and support with key recruitment skills, such as CV writing and perfecting your interview technique.
 Our Placements team can support you with finding a relevant work placement to enhance your degree experience.
 They look after all stages of this process - from help with your initial applications, to ensuring you are fully prepared for your placement.

-Our Employer Engagement team are dedicated to building strong relationships with local, national and international employers in order to provide you with access to exciting employer events.
-The Graduate Recruitment team help make sure that you are seen as key emerging talent by employers by promoting a wide range of employment opportunities on our myFuture jobs board and working with employers to fully understand their recruitment processes.
+The Graduate Recruitment team help make sure that you are seen as key emerging talent by employers by promoting a wide range of employment opportunities on our myFuture jobs board and supporting them to recruit our talented students and graduates to their available vacancies.

-Underpinning all of our services is our digital platform, myFuture, where you can book one-to-one meetings with a Careers Consultant, confirm your attendance at one of our many fantastic employer events or search for part-time and graduate vacancies.
+Underpinning all of our services is our digital platform, Student Futures Career Hub.
+Here you will find our range of digital placement support and interactive careers resources and tools (such as our CV builder and interview simulator).
+You can access this on myFuture, where you can also book one-to-one meetings with a Career Development Consultant or your School Placement Coordinator, confirm your attendance at one of our many fantastic employer events or search for part-time and graduate vacancies.